lukso-network/docs/docs/guides/universal-profile/edit-profile.md

 }
 ```

-### 4.2 - Create instances of our Contracts
+### 4.2 - Create instances of Contracts

 The first step is to create new instances of the Universal Profile and the Key Manager.
 We will need:

-- the contracts ABIs (from our npm package [`@lukso/lsp-smart-contracts`](https://www.npmjs.com/package/@lukso/lsp-smart-contracts)).
+- the contract ABIs (from our npm package [`@lukso/lsp-smart-contracts`](https://www.npmjs.com/package/@lukso/lsp-smart-contracts)) and
-- the contracts addresses.
+- the contract addresses.

-If you haven't done it in the **Setup** section, install our npm package to obtain the smart contracts ABIs.
+If you haven't done it in the [setup](#setup), install our npm package to obtain the smart contracts ABIs.

 ```shell
 npm install @lukso/lsp-smart-contracts --save
 ```

-If you have deployed your UP with our [lsp-factory.js](./create-profile.md) tool (like in our previous guide), the owner of the UP will point to the Key Manager's address.
+If you have deployed your Universal Profile with our [lsp-factory.js](./create-profile.md) tool (like in our previous guide), the UP owner will point to the address of the Key Manager.

-Therefore, you can easily obtain the address of your Key Manager by calling the `owner()` function on your Universal Profile.
+Therefore, you can quickly obtain the address of your Key Manager by calling the `owner()` function on your Universal Profile.

 ```javascript title="main.js"
 const Web3 = require('web3');